xybersolve/s3-glacier-backup/README.md

 ## Purpose
 This bash script enables a predefined sets of directories to be backed up to specific S3 buckets and transitioned into Glacier storage for more cost effective long term archive.
-It also provides some other s3/Glacier view utilities.
-The backup script can be automated via a cronjob.
+It also provides some other s3/Glacier view & maintenance utilities.
+The backup script can be automated cronjob using: __schedule().

 > This script depends on `aws s3`, `s3cmd` & `s3api`